After 8 Years Of Unbroken War, Obama Hands Over Conflicts To Trump

 And then there's the war Obama has waged since 2014 against the Islamic State, both in Iraq and Syria.

-"These terrorists have lost about half of their territory, they are losing their leaders, towns and cities are being liberated," Obama told troops at his Pentagon farewell ceremony, "and I have no doubt this barbaric terrorist group will be destroyed, because of you."
+"These terrorists have lost about half of their territory," Obama told troops at his Pentagon farewell ceremony.
+"They are losing their leaders, towns and cities are being liberated, and I have no doubt this barbaric terrorist group will be destroyed because of you."

-Last month at a fire base just outside Mosul that was held by Islamic State forces as recently as last July, the top U.S. commander in Iraq defended what many see as a slow-motion assault on the Islamic State forces holding that city.
+Last month the top U.S. commander in Iraq, speaking at a fire base just outside Mosul that was held by Islamic State forces as recently as July, defended what many see as a slow-motion assault on the Islamic State forces holding that city.

 "Any army on the planet, to include the United States Army, would be challenged by this fight," said Gen. Stephen Townsend, "and the Iraqi army has come back from near defeat two years ago and now they're attacking this major city."

-In neighboring war-ravaged Syria, at least 600 U.S. special forces are now on the ground, mainly to train and assist local rebel forces.
+In neighboring, war-ravaged Syria, at least 600 U.S. Special Forces are now on the ground, mainly to train and assist local rebel forces.
 The ultimate aim is to oust Islamic State fighters from Raqqa, the capital of the group's self-declared caliphate.

 Some experts doubt such an approach — arming and training an array of Syrians from often competing factions — will work.

-"We're losing, they're winning," says the Brooking Institution's Michael O'Hanlon of the U.S. campaign against the Islamic State in Syria.
-"They maybe don't say it in quite those terms, because they like the fact that we're still pulling the wool collectively over our own eyes, but the idea of defeating ISIS, replacing (Syrian President Bashar) Assad and doing all this with a minimal American military investment does not add up to a logical policy."
+"We're losing, they're winning," says the Brooking Institution's Michael O'Hanlon.
+"They maybe don't say it in quite those terms, because they like the fact that we're still pulling the wool collectively over our own eyes, but the idea of defeating ISIS, replacing (Syrian President Bashar) Assad, and doing all this with a minimal American military investment, does not add up to a logical policy."

 As for the incoming president, it's not clear how he'll fight these inherited wars.
 Trump barely mentioned Afghanistan during his campaign.
 It's also unclear how he'd handle the anti-Islamic State campaign in Iraq and Syria.